gemini-testing/gemini-core/README.md

     .useSets(['desktop']) // use only the specified sets .useBrowsers(['bro1']) // use only specified browsers
     .useFiles(['desktop/tests/test.js']) // use only specified files if sets
-                                      //and files to use are not specified .build('/root', globOpts) // builds a collection of sets with paths expanded according
+                                        //and files to use are not specified .build({root: '/root'}, globOpts) // builds a collection of sets with paths expanded according
                                      // to the project root and glob options .then((setCollection) => {
         setCollection.groupByFile(); // groups all browsers of test-sets by file:
                                     // {'desktop/tests/test.js': ['bro1']}